Watterson Tree Farm, Leyland Cypress , Thuja Green Giant, VA, PA,NY,NJ,CT,MA

 Vince Nieto and I in long island He planted these

-Remember we con sometimes arrange freight sharing, if you have a 2,500 minimum order, click here to email us treefarmnc@yahoo.com
+freight sharing is challenging, but if you have a $5,000 minimum order, click here to email us treefarmnc@yahoo.com to see if it an be arranged

 Any farm fencing, no chain link!